typestyle/typestyle.github.io/src/docs/why.md

-The biggest reason is developer happiness🌹.
+The biggest reason is developer happiness from not having to manage too many files that are intrinsically linked to each other and not having to use different tools to get the *single* job done 🌹.

+But of course, there are lots of other reasons as well and we present a few below.

 ## Concept: Hashed className